willjvan/weather-vis/README.md

 # weather-vis
-Accessing and animating weather data
+Accessing and visualizing weather data

 # What I learned
 - Access an API using curl